 Weight-Loss plateau is a subject that bothers many Ketonians whose “residence certificate” has just been issued in the land of Ketonia.
 Well, I mean if they just switched to Keto in the past month or two…

 The ketogenic diet is not just a diet and you probably heard this one million times before.
 In fact, it’s a movement!
 It’s also a lifestyle and a torn in the eye of big-food and pharma industry!
-Fitness industry, in particular, loves it and hates it at the same time!
+The fitness industry, in particular, loves it and hates it at the same time!

-Keto can also be a tool if someone has as a goal, not only to lose body fat, but to have a healthier life.
+Keto can also be a tool if someone has as a goal, not only to lose body fat but to have a healthier life.
 I would like to point out the importance of following a clean Keto diet.
 The misconception that a ketogenic diet can still work even if you continue eating industrial foods caused a lot of health problems to many switchers.
 Just because these foods are labelled as zero-carb or sugar-free doesn’t mean they are good for you.
 If you continue reading the labels, you’ll find many answers to the questions about why your Keto doesn’t really work!

 Respecting the body